RisabBiswas/RisabBiswas.github.io/_pages/cv.md

 ---

 {% include base_path %}
 <p style="font-size: 14px;">I began my professional journey in Machine Learning and Data Science as a Data Scientist in 2018, marking the starting point of my exciting career.
 After gaining valuable industry experience, I decided to further enhance my skills and knowledge by pursuing a Master's degree.
-This academic endeavor allowed me to reskill and strengthen my foundation in machine learning, with the long-term goal of pursuing a doctorate.
-Balancing a full-time job with graduate studies was challenging, but it taught me resilience, mental toughness, and prepared me for the rigors of doctoral research.</p>
+This academic endeavor allowed me to reskill and strengthen my foundation in mathematics and machine learning, with the long-term goal of pursuing a doctorate.
+Balancing a full-time job with graduate studies was challenging, but it taught me resilience and perseverance, and prepared me for the rigors of doctoral research.</p>

 ## Education 🎓
 <!-- #2985d8, 2985d8-->